 The most common upper cabinet height is 42”, although ceiling height will determine the optimal dimension.
-If you have 9 foot ceilings or taller and want greater storage capacity or the ability display certain items, consider an extra row of upper cabinets.
+If you have 9 foot ceilings or taller and want greater storage capacity or the ability display certain items, consider an extra row of upper cabinets, thus adding more upper cabinet height.
 Just keep in mind you’ll need a step stool or ladder to safely access items placed up there.

 Our tall pantry, oven, and fridge cabinets are usually 25” deep, although that dimension can vary based on certain appliances or client requests.
 Meanwhile, island cabinets come in all shapes and sizes depending on the kitchen floor plan and appliances as well as each family’s daily living and entertainment needs.
 When sizing your island, we strongly recommend leaving at least 42” of walking space on each side to avoid a kitchen that is “too close for comfort.”

 With a 36” countertop height, we have room for three properly sized lower drawers.
 The top drawer is typically used for silverware, small utensils, and hand towels.
 Therefore, it does not need to be very tall.
 Our cabinet makers provide for a 4 ½” tall opening.
 The drawer bottom and undermount soft-close drawer guides take up nearly 1 ½” of space, so the actual clearance inside the drawer is just over 3”.